 Many students attend Dodge City Community College as a first step to a four-year education.
 With the right planning, you can complete your first two years of college at DC3, and then transfer to a four-year institution.
 A transfer program is a smart and cost-effective way to earn a bachelor’s degree.

-There is a growing list of courses approved by the Kansas Board of Regents for guaranteed transfer among all Kansas public postsecondary institutions.
-A student who completes a course listed as a guaranteed transfer course at any Kansas public community college, technical college, or university can be certain that he or she can transfer that course to any other Kansas public institution in pursuit of a degree or credential.
+The Kansas Board of regents approves new courses each year, guaranteed to transfer among all Kansas public postsecondary institutions.
+A Student who completes a System Wide Transfer course at any Kansas public community college, technical college, or university can be certain that he or she can transfer that course to any other Kansas public institution offering an equivalent course.